Statue of Ephraim McDowell

-Ephraim McDowell is a bronze sculpture depicting the American physician and surgeon of the same name by Charles Henry Niehaus, installed in the United States Capitol Visitor Center, in Washington, D.C., as part of the National Statuary Hall Collection.
+Ephraim McDowell is a bronze sculpture of the American physician and surgeon of the same name by Charles Henry Niehaus, installed in the United States Capitol Visitor Center, in Washington, D.C., as part of the National Statuary Hall Collection.
 The statue was gifted by the U.S. state of Kentucky in 1929.

 Another copy is installed at the Kentucky State Capitol.